Optikz

-Darren Piper (born 1983), known professionally as Optikz, is an Australian–Canadian rapper, singer, and songwriter.
-Active since the late 1990s, he emerged from the underground hip‑hop scene in Guelph, Ontario.
+Darren Gregory Piper (born February 21, 1983), known professionally as Optikz, is an Australian–Canadian rapper, singer, and songwriter.
+Active since the late 1990s, he began his career in the underground hip hop scene in Guelph, Ontario.

 Early life

-Born in Cairns, Queensland, Australia, Piper relocated to Guelph, Ontario, Canada, with his family in 1990.
-During his teenage years, he became immersed in the local hip‑hop and skateboarding cultures.
-He was active as a breakdancer until a severe ankle injury from skateboarding and a subsequent spine condition required major reconstructive surgeries, putting an end to his dreams of a skateboarding career.
-During this period of recovery, Piper began writing lyrics and adopted the moniker Optikz.
+Born in Cairns, Queensland, Australia, Piper relocated with his family to Guelph, Ontario, Canada, in 1990.
+During his teenage years, he became involved in local hip‑hop and skateboarding cultures and was active as a breakdancer.
+A severe ankle injury sustained while skateboarding, followed by a spine condition that required reconstructive surgery, ended his plans for a skateboarding career.
+During his recovery, Piper began writing lyrics and adopted the moniker Optikz.

-In the late 1990s, Optikz co‑founded the independent record label Royal City Records and hip‑hop group RCR in Guelph.
-In 2001, RCR performed as the opening act for prominent Canadian hip‑hop artists IRS, Concise, and Juno Award‑winning hip‑hop group the Rascalz.
-The group released their debut album, Royal City Records Presents… RCR, in 2002 before disbanding.
+In the late 1990s, Optikz co‑founded the independent record label Royal City Records and the hip‑hop group RCR in Guelph.
+In 2001, RCR performed as the opening act for Canadian hip‑hop artists including IRS, Concise, and the Juno Award‑winning hip‑hop group, the Rascalz.
+The group released their debut album, Royal City Records Presents… RCR, in 2002 and later disbanded.

-Following the dissolution of RCR, Optikz pursued a solo career.
+After the dissolution of RCR, Optikz pursued a solo career.
 He enrolled in the Independent Music Production program at Seneca College in Toronto, graduating in 2006.
-He then established Systematix Records to release his own work.
+He subsequently founded Systematix Records to release his own work.